-What You May be Thinking What We Want You to Know All Respondents get expelled or terminated from their employment.
-Not true; absent very limited circumstances (see the emergency removal exception above), disciplinary consequences may only be imposed if there is a finding of responsibility at the end of the investigative process.
-In addition, expulsion and/or termination are not among the most commonly imposed sanctions.
+What You May be Thinking What We Want You to Know In addition, expulsion and/or termination are not among the most commonly imposed sanctions.
 There are a wide range of sanctions that may be imposed, which include a reprimand, disciplinary probation, suspension, and expulsion/termination.
 Finally, sanctions are only imposed after a careful consideration of a variety of factors, which include the severity of the conduct, prior disciplinary history, and input from the Respondent and Complainant.
 Respondents do not have access to university resources and other supportive services.
-The Title IX Office understands that the Title IX process can be traumatic to a Respondent and are here to help with academic accommodations, access to counseling, No Contact Directives, and other available campus support services.
+The Title IX & EO Office understands that the process can be traumatic to a Respondent and are here to help with academic accommodations, access to counseling, No Contact Directives, and other available campus support services.
 The Complainant gets all the rights during the process.
 Respondents are afforded the exact same rights as Complainants.
-Respondents need to hire a lawyer to protect them in the Title IX process.
-The Title IX investigative process is not a legal court case, but an administrative process managed by the university.
+Respondents need to hire a lawyer to protect them in the process.
+The investigative process is not a legal court case; it is an administrative process managed by the university.
 As such, Respondents are not required to retain a lawyer.
 However, all Respondents have the right to an Advisor of their choice for assistance and support.
 While an Advisor can be an attorney, an Advisor may also be a friend, relative, or any other person a Respondent selects.
-The Title IX Office will help any Respondent identify a trained (and free) Advisor should they need or want one.
+The Title IX & EO Office will help any Respondent identify a trained (and free) Advisor should they need one.
 Everyone is going to know everything.
 The university protects the privacy of all individuals involved in the investigation process - including Complainants, Respondents, and witnesses - except as provided by law and university policy.
+In order to conduct a thorough investigation, there may be times during the investigation when the Investigator needs to share information related to the allegations with individuals participating in the investigation process (i.e., Complainants, Respondents, witnesses, and Advisors).